skgsergio/tinyuptime/README.md

 ```

 #### results
-Materialized view of check results with the private flag.
+Materialized view of check results with the scope information from the checks datasource.

 ### Endpoints